 - 3. Take a note of the Current PIN of the modem router.
 You can also click the Generate button to get a new PIN. - 4.
 On the client device, enter the modem router's PIN.
 (The default PIN is also printed on the label of the modem router.) - 5.
-The WPS LED flashes for about two minutes during the WPS process. - 6.
-When the WPS LED is on, the client device has successfully connected to the modem router.
+The LED of the router flashes quickly. - 6.
+When the LED turns green solid, the client device has successfully connected to the modem router.

-- 1. The WPS LED on the modem router will light on for five minutes if the device has been successfully added to the network. - 2.
 The WPS function cannot be configured if the wireless function of the modem router is disabled.
 Please make sure the wireless function is enabled before configuring WPS.